Zacatecas: History

 The state name derives from the name of its capital, Zacatecas.
 This word is derived from Nahuatl and means "where there is abundant zacate (grass)".
-The state seal depicts the Cerro de la Bufa, a landmark of the capital, surrounded by the weapons of the original inhabitants.
-Above is the motto "Work conquers all."
+The state seal depicts the Cerro de la Bufa, a landmark of the capital, surrounded by the weapons of the original inhabitants and below is the Latin motto Labor omnia vincit ("Work conquers all").

 Before the arrival of the Spanish, dominant ethnic groups included the Caxcans, Zacatecos, and Guachichils, with a probable rivalry between the Guachichils and the Caxcans.
 The history of these peoples is unclear and it is not known when the first settlements were founded in the region.
 Between the fourth and tenth centuries in the Christian era, several large settlements developed such as Altavista, Chalchihuites and La Quemada, considered to be part of Greater Mesoamerica.
 Areas in the north of the state, without major settlements, were part of what is called Aridoamerica, where inhabitants lived off hunting and gathering.
 The first of the major population centers emerged along the Suchil, Graceros and Guadiana Rivers.
 The archaeological sites of today are all ceremonial centers and/or observatories in the center of metropolises.

 The first Spanish settlement in the state's current borders was in what is now Nochistlan in 1531, the original Guadalajara.
 This settlement was later moved to its current location in Jalisco because of water supply problems and indigenous attacks.
-The capital was founded by Juan de Tolosa with the support of Cristobal de Oñate and Pedro Almendez Chirinos in 1546, after the discovery of one of the world's richest silver veins.
+Zacatecas city was founded by Juan de Tolosa with the support of Cristobal de Oñate and Pedro Alméndez Chirinos in 1546, after the discovery of one of the world's richest silver veins.

 However, shortly afterwards most Spanish attention turned back south because of indigenous uprisings.
 The area remained dangerous for Spanish settlement because of the fierce opposition of the native peoples.
 In 1541, an indigenous leader named Tenamextle, also known as Francisco Tenamaztle and Diego the Aztec, rebelled, capturing and executing Spanish leader Miguel de Ibarra.
 The Spanish defeated the Caxcans during the Mixtón War in the 1540s.
 Tenamextle escaped the battle and continued to organize rebellions against the Spanish.
 However, the Spanish continued to push into Zacatecas because of its silver wealth, making it a province of New Galicia.
 Although able to establish mining towns, convoys transporting the metal were regularly attacked.

 Much of the state's colonial history to the present has been related to its mineral production, especially of silver.
 The first boom was from the Conquest to the mid 17th century.
 The riches drew settlers from the south, and in 1586, Phillip II gave the city the name of Noble and Loyal City of Nuestra Señora de los Zacatecas.
 In 1588, he authorized its coat of arms.
 Most of the state was evangelized by the Franciscans, who founded a hospice in the city in 1558 and by 1567 had built a large monastery.
 They officially took possession of its religious functions in 1603.
 Later other orders arrived, founding monasteries; but they did not evangelize the indigenous.